Skip to main content

 Your Westfjords and remote Iceland tour includes some of the country's most impressive yet lesser-visited waterfalls and natural wonders.
 The crown jewel is Dynjandi waterfall in the northern Westfjords, a multi-tiered cascade that lies in Arnarfjörður fjord - many consider it the most beautiful waterfall in Iceland due to its dramatic setting and powerful flow over terraced rock formations.

 You'll also visit the magical Hraunfossar and Barnafoss waterfalls, where crystal-clear water appears to flow directly from beneath a lava field.
 The tour includes Deildartunguhver, Iceland's most powerful hot spring in terms of water flow per second, plus the unique Krossneslaug geothermal pool surrounded by mountains and facing the open ocean.
+See the Hvítserkur sea stack rise from the ocean.
 Your Iceland Tours itinerary also features the famous Gullfoss "Golden Falls" and Geysir geothermal area, ensuring you experience both Iceland's greatest hits and hidden gems.

 Látrabjarg represents one of Iceland's most spectacular natural attractions and is perfectly positioned in your 11-day itinerary for optimal puffin viewing.
 These dramatic sea cliffs stretch over 14 kilometers (9 miles) and rise up to 440 meters (1,440 feet) above the North Atlantic, creating one of Europe's largest seabird colonies.
 During summer months (May-August), hundreds of thousands of puffins nest in the cliff's rocky ledges.